Michigan Money Transmitter License Overview

 - Selling prepaid access/stored value

-To acquire a Money Transmitter License in Michigan, you need a minimum tangible net worth of $100,000.
+To acquire a license in Michigan, you need a minimum tangible net worth of $100,000.
 You shall also be required to submit a surety bond of $500,000 or a premium in the amount of $12,500.

 Michigan Money Transmitter License Cost

-The table below summarizes the costs associated with acquiring a Money Transmitter License in the state of Michigan.
+The table below summarizes the costs associated with acquiring an MTL in the state of Michigan.
 The process will take approximately three months.

-How Much Time Will It Take to Acquire a Money Transmitter License in Michigan
+How Much Time Will It Take to Acquire a MTL in Michigan

 Getting a Michigan MTL takes approximately 3 months if the application is done right.
 Make sure your Money Services Business is registered with FINCEN before applying for the MTL.
 Then read through the requirements you need to meet for your application to be valid.
 The best source for this information is the websites of the Michigan Department of Insurance and Financial Services and the Nationwide Multistate Licensing System.
 After gathering all the documents you require to make the application, make an NMLS account and fill in the application.